 Having a disability is hard enough, especially in the harsh winters of Boston.
 Did you know that nearly 40 percent of disabled citizens in Massachusetts are working, and more than half of them work full-time, year-round?
 In Boston, about 9 percent of working-age individuals have a disability.
-Whether they were born with disabilities or suffered them from an injury or illness, their disabilities may make year-round, full-time work difficult.
+Whether they were born with disabilities or suffered from an injury or illness, their disabilities may make year-round, full-time work difficult.

 A lack of sufficient time to treat your disabling illness or injury may hurt your ability to work in the future.
 Furthermore, not all employers can make accommodations for disabled workers.
 Some workers may mistakenly believe this leaves them without options, except to work through the pain.
 However, if you suffered from an injury or illness that prevents you from completing the important duties of your occupation, you may have a valid claim for individual or group insurance long-term disability benefits.

-Qualifying for Long-Term Disability Insurance in Boston
+Qualifying For Long-Term Disability Insurance In Boston

 Depending on your disability policy’s terms and limitations, long-term disability insurance replaces your income if: